 To make your online booking, download this free infographic to see the appointment process at the VIOS Clinic

-BEFORE YOUR TELEMEDICINE APPOINTMENT
+BEFORE YOUR ONLINE DOCTOR APPOINTMENT

 On a notepad, try to list out your main health concerns, how have they affected your daily life, since when, what medications are you on, what procedures have you undergone and when and any related health data.

 Writing them down in front of you can help you focus the discussion so that the specialist gets all the important information for their analysis.

 Gather all the relevant and latest medical records related to your condition, these may include blood tests, x ray scans, MRI reports, prescriptions, pathology reports or medical diagnosis reports by your primary provider.

 Arrange their scanned copies onto the desktop or a separate folder in your computer so you can screen-share them with your chosen specialist

 PREPARING YOUR ROOM FOR YOUR VIRTUAL VISIT

 If your appointment is in the daytime, open up the curtains and let some natural sunlight in

 During the night, it is probably better to draw your curtains for your privacy